-Grade(s)/Course(s) Pearson (Provided in TestNav) Allowable (Not Provided)
+Grade(s)/Course(s) Pearson (Provided) Allowable (Not Provided)

-Grade 3 • Ruler (1⁄4 inch) -
+Grade 3 • Ruler (1⁄4 inch)

-Grades 4-7 Ruler (1⁄2 inch) Protractor -
+Grades 4-7 • Ruler (1⁄2 inch) • Protractor

-Grade 8 Ruler (1⁄2 inch) Protractor -
+Grade 8 • Ruler (1⁄2 inch) Protractor

-Algebra I, Geometry, Algebra II • Ruler (1⁄2 inch) • Protractor -
+Algebra I, Geometry, Algebra II Ruler (1⁄2 inch) Protractor

 If these tools are used, place the materials in a predetermined location in the testing room.
 If schools allow students to bring their own tools, they must be given to the STC or TA prior to testing to ensure that the tools are appropriate for testing (e.g., tools do NOT have any writing on them).
-For more Mathematics Tools clarifications, please see the Mathematics Tools policy at https://support.mdassessments.com.
+For more Mathematics Tools clarifications, please see the Mathematics Tools policy by going to MCAP Portal (https://support.mdassessments.com/documents/) > Policy Documents & Forms > Policies and Procedures.